togakangaroo/curriculum/unitsYear2/2-RPS/README.md

 ##Scope

 This project will introduce the student to simple one page javascript app to play Rock-Paper-Scissors.
 They will be introduced to the idea of libraries and the use the use the JQuery library to manage events.
 The students should have previous experience with events and event handlers.
 Furthermore they will be introduced to Random numbers and how they are simulated in computers.
-After they have completed the simple game, they can be asked to complete a more comlex variant, Rock-Paper-Scissors-Lizard-Spock.
+After they have completed the simple game, they can be asked to complete a more complex variant, [Rock-Paper-Scissors-Lizard-Spock](./rpslp.jpg).

 #Before Class